Success-Guy/jc-concept/README.md

-# JC Concept Sodiac Naming algorith
+# JC Concept Sodiac Naming algorithm

 This is a platform to sell the named book using paystack payment gateway.